alexose/3D-Printing/Inner Tube Thruster/README.md

 out of the top, which is hard to adjust with one hand.

 The other thing that I would work on would be the noise.
 These thrusters make a truly annoying noise.
-Not at all condusive to true water relaxation.
+Not at all conducive to true water relaxation.